theacodes/kicanvas/docs/docs/embedding.md

     - `nopreferences` - don't show the user preferences panel. ⚠️
     - `nohelp` - don't show the help panel. ⚠️
 - `src` - the URL of the document to embed.
 If you want to show multiple documents within a single viewer, you can use multiple child `<kicanvas-source>` elements.
+- `type` - the type of inline source.
+Available values include `schematic`, `board`, `project`, and `worksheet`.
+When the `src` attribute is not empty, the `src` attribute specified file will be loaded and be determined.
+Otherwise, the file type will be determined by this attribute.
+If this attribute is empty, the loader will try determined type by the first few characters.
+- `name` - the origin file name.
+Due to the KiCad dependence on the file name, when using an inline source specify it is a good choice (e.g. using the extern render for Gitea).
+The default name is `inline_<number>.kicad_XXX` when this property is empty.
 - `theme` - sets the color theme to use, valid values are `kicad` and `witchhazel`. ⚠️
 - `zoom` - sets the initial view into the document. ⚠️
     - `objects` - zooms to show all visible objects (default). ⚠️